Transparency

 Costs and Typical Premium Ranges

-The costs of supplementary insurance covering alternative medicine typically range from €5 to €20 per month, depending on the annual reimbursement limit and the covered methods.
 Such insurance tends to make sense when alternative treatments are used regularly, and reimbursement limits are reached or nearly reached.
-When infrequently used, paying treatment costs privately is often more economical.
+When alternative medicine is used only occasionally, paying treatment costs privately is often more economical.
 Over the long term, it is important to reassess whether actual reimbursements justify ongoing premiums.

 How to Apply and What to Watch Out For